So, you’re learning German? Well, now it’s time to use it!

 Moving, living and working in Switzerland

-More and more people are dreaming of moving to Switzerland, a country not far from the Italian, French and German borders, but which knows no crisis.
-A higher quality of life, adequate salaries and low unemployment make this country a possible alternative for those who really want to change their lives.
+More and more people are dreaming of moving to Switzerland, a country not far from Italy, French and German.
+The quality of life, adequate salaries and low unemployment make this country a possible alternative for those who really want to change their lives.
 And deciding to move to Switzerland and find work is not even as difficult as it seems.

 Languages spoken in Switzerland

-There are 4 languages spoken in Switzerland: Italian, French, German and Romansh.
+The languages spoken in Switzerland are 4: Italian, French, German and Romansh.

-Knowledge of English is required for companies operating internationally, but is not necessary in most cases.
+If you speak English, it can help you if you want to work in companies that operate internationally, but in other cases it is not enough.
 It all depends on what kind of job you want to find and your personal and professional ambitions.

 Documents required to work in Switzerland